fdietz/vue_components_book_manuscript/13-compound-components.md

 });
 ```

-The `created` lifecycle method initializes the `tabs` variable based on the `$children` of the component.
-And the `mounted` component selects the first child per default using the `selectTab` method.
+The `mounted` lifecycle method initializes the `tabs` variable based on the `$children` of the component and selects the first child per default using the `selectTab` method.

-`selectTab` first finds the tab with the matching `hash` and if found it will set for each tab the `isActive` state.
+`selectTab` is a bit more involved.
+It first finds the tab with the matching `hash` and if found it will set the `isActive` state for each tab.
 Note, that this is the `hash` we saw before in the tab component as a computed property:

 ```js
 computed: {